nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
 * You can remove all the student’s tags by typing `t/` without specifying any tags after it.
+* You can reset the timetable to be empty by typing 'c/' without specifying anything after it.

 Examples:
 *  `edit 1 s/A0001234A e/johndoe@example.com` Edits the student id and email address of the 1st student to be `A0001234A` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.
+*  `edit 3 h/@christan c/` Edits the telegram handle and clears the timetable.
+*  `edit 4 c/mon: 8-10, 10-12 tue: 11-13 thu: 12-15, 15-17` Replaces the timetable with this new one according to
+   the specifications in the command.

 ### Locating students by name: `find`